az-digital/smart_title/README.md

 With Smart Title module, content entity labels are visible and configurable on _Field UI_ forms.

-Smart Title supports _Quick Edit_ and _Field Layout_ core modules and should
+Smart Title supports _Quick Edit_, _Field Layout_ and RDF core modules and
-work with every entity types which support _Field UI_ (have a _Manage display_
+should work with every entity types which support _Field UI_ (have a _Manage display_ form).
-form).

 The _Smart Title_ component could be enabled per `entity_type` and per `bundle` and can be switched on for each entity view mode.
 For instance it can be used for _full_ view mode of the _Article_ content type only.